How to Increase Pool Alkalinity - Step-by-Step Guide

 Calculate Your Sodium Bicarbonate Dosage

 Sodium bicarbonate (baking soda) is the safest and most effective way to raise pool alkalinity.
+Commercial alkalinity increasers typically contain sodium bicarbonate as the primary ingredient but may include additional buffering compounds.
 Here's the dosing formula you need:

 1.5 pounds of sodium bicarbonate per 10,000 gallons raises total alkalinity by 10 ppm